Member: Catherine Cotter

 Visit the publications page for more information!

-Members: Kim Nayyer (Chair), Connie Crosby (Executive Liaison)
+Members: Nathalie Leonard (Chair), Kim Nayyer (Executive Liaison)

 The Copyright Committee was set up in response to the tabling of draft copyright amendment legislation in 1988.
 Its primary mandate is to present the concerns of law libraries on copyright issues to the government and parliament of Canada.
 It prepares briefs to represent the views of the Association, presents these to the government and circulates them as widely as appropriate.
 The committee has provided input to advisory bodies and liaises with other organizations in order to promote the views of the Association and to share information.